 Teaching Your Child How to Manage Conflict With Peers

 Although childhood disputes may seem trivial to adults, they can cause a lot of stress and heartache for kids and seriously affect learning.
 Conflict with peers should not be confused with bullying, which involves ongoing targeting and harassment of an individual by one or more peers.
+We remember that in case of needing school support we have the best home tutors available.

 Those who develop skills to manage conflicts with peers and negotiate solutions will find their school years more harmonious and they will carry these skills into adult life.